 Energy Savings with LED Lights

 Since 2014, we’ve changed the lighting in our stores to LED, resulting in savings 3,050 tons of carbon dioxide.
 This is equivalent to removing 582 cars from the road.
-We also replaced and installed LED lighting on our Pittsburgh campus, which reduced our energy usage by 40% and will be installing energy saving LED lighting in one of our distribution centers in 2019.
+We also replaced and installed LED lighting on our Pittsburgh campus, which reduced our energy usage by 40% and will finish installing energy saving LED lighting in our distribution centers by the end of 2022.

 All cotton used in products will be 100% more sustainably sourced